jackretterer/chromaDBDocumentation/docs/getting-started.md

 [REWRITE] Chroma is a database for building AI applications with embeddings.
 It comes with everything you need to get started built in, and runs on your machine.
 A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is coming soon!

+This getting started guide assumes you understand the basics of retrieval and vector databases, but if you are new to them we'd recommend checking out our main [concepts](./concepts/index.md) for more context.

 ### 1. Install

 <Tabs queryString groupId="lang" className="hideTabSwitcher">